sgibson91/cross-stitch-carpentry/README.md

 *Welcome to this project repository! 🎉🎉*

-This lesson repositoriy aims to make cross stitching an accessible hobby for programmers and data scientists to help them bring mindfulness into their everyday life and boost mental health.
+This lesson repository aims to make cross stitching an accessible hobby for programmers and data scientists to help them bring mindfulness into their everyday life and boost mental health.

 This lesson has been, primarily written by Dr. Sarah Gibson, a research software engineer and an expert cross stitcher, who uses cross stitch as a way to gently exercise her analytical skills in a hobby environment.